 I was one of those people who refused to buy into the Kindle hype, saying I already spend too much time in front of electronic screens.
 Once I heard from a friend that it is great, I had to try one out.

 - It never strained my eyes.
 During weekends, I read for 12-16 hours straight with short breaks in between.
-I had no sign of eye strain that comes with seeing an electronic device for prolonged duration.
+I had no sign of eye strain that comes with seeing an electronic device for a prolonged duration.

 - The syncing between my Kindle device and my Kindle Android app is charming.
 I don’t have to carry my Kindle to work every day because I can read from my phone on the commute and continue where I stopped from the device when I’m home.